How to Install qBittorrent on Debian 12/11/10

 Activities > Show Applications > qBittorrent

-In this section, we focus on the installation of qBittorrent-nox, which is particularly beneficial for running qBittorrent on a headless Debian server or remotely accessed desktop.
+In this section, we focus on installing qBittorrent-nox, which is particularly beneficial for running qBittorrent on a headless Debian server or remotely accessed desktop.
 The WebUI interface enables efficient management of qBittorrent via a web browser.

 Begin by installing qBittorrent-nox with the command below.
 It’s tailored for headless systems, and the Web interface can be accessed at the default location http://localhost:8080.